-Verstappen sets rapid pace in second Miami practice
+Mercedes practice pace 'a kick in the guts' - Hamilton

 - How to follow the Miami Grand Prix on the BBC

+"Initially it was getting used to the track a bit with the new Tarmac," he said.
+"It was ramping up a lot through the day but I always felt good in the car and we had a good balance in it so I felt happy."

-Aston Martin's Fernando Alonso was fifth, ahead of McLaren's Lando Norris and the Mercedes of Lewis Hamilton.
+Aston Martin's Fernando Alonso was fifth, ahead of McLaren's Lando Norris and Hamilton.

-The seven-time champion's team-mate George Russell, who headed Hamilton in a Mercedes one-two in first practice, was down in 15th, struggling to get a lap time out of the car.
+Norris said he had had "one of our best Fridays so far" but he added that he felt he had done a good lap that had flattered his car's overall competitiveness.

 Aston Martin's Lance Stroll, Alpine's Esteban Ocon and Williams driver Alex Albon completed the top 10.